 - Student homes

 In the context of formal learning, global issues are not covered as a separate subject.
 The Ministry of Environment and Physical Planning is implementing the project GLOBE- Global Learning and Observations to Benefit the Environment, within primary and secondary educational institutions.
 GLOBE is a worldwide science and education program that coordinates the work of students, teachers and scientists in order to study and understand the global environment.
 Main goals of the program are: to increase the environmental awareness of individuals around the world, to contribute to the scientific understanding of the Earth and to help students everywhere to achieve higher standards in science and mathematics.
 GLOBE is an international partnership that involves countries around the world and is managed by the US Government through partnerships with other countries.
 So far, more than 100 countries with over 10,000 schools have been included in the program.
-In North Macedonia there are currently 19 primary and secondary schools involved in the program but due to lack of funds, the program is not as active as in the past.
+In 2021 this program was reactivated with the financial support of the US Embassy and this program currently includes a total of 27 primary and secondary schools in the country.

 Within Secondary Vocational education curricula, there is no focus on global issues as the learning process is focused on acquiring skills and knowledge on specific vocation and training.
 Geography, Sociology and History can be found in specific vocational areas, however the number of vocational areas that are including these subjects is not significant.